Henry Dodge

 Moses Henry Dodge (October 12, 1782 – June 19, 1867) was an American politician and military officer who was Democratic member to the U.S. House of Representatives and U.S. Senate, Territorial Governor of Wisconsin and a veteran of the Black Hawk War.
 His son, Augustus C. Dodge, served as a U.S. Senator from Iowa; the two were the first and so far the only father-son pair to serve concurrently in the Senate, which they did from 1848 to 1855.

 Henry Dodge was also the half-brother of Missouri Senator Lewis F. Linn.
-James Clarke, the Governor of Iowa Territory was his son-in-law.
+James Clarke, the Governor of Iowa Territory, was his son-in-law.

+Henry Dodge was also a slave owner, possessing the body and lives of five enslaved men - Toby, Tom, Lear, Jim, and Joe — who worked as smelters long after he promised to free them.

 Early life

 Henry Dodge was the son of Israel Dodge and Nancy Hunter Dodge.
 Israel was from Connecticut and a veteran of the Battle of Brandywine, who came west to serve under his brother in the military command of George Rogers Clark.
 Nancy's family similarly moved west and settled in Kentucky, and for a period of time the Hunter family was part of the settler colony whose population was recruited to support the garrison at the confluence of the Ohio River and the Mississippi River, known as Fort Jefferson.
 Henry Dodge was born in Vincennes (then under the jurisdiction of Virginia) when Nancy stopped over to visit Israel (on duty in Vincennes) on her way from Kaskaskia to Louisville.
 Henry was the first child in what is now Indiana who was born to parents from the colonies, the other residents of Vincennes being of Indian and French Canadian heritage.

 Dodge was raised in Kentucky.
 In 1788 Israel abandoned the family and Henry was raised by his mother.
 (Nancy later remarried, and had a son Lewis who himself became an elected official.)
 At age 14 Dodge moved to Missouri to live with his father, who ran salt and lead operations.
 Although Henry returned to Kentucky occasionally (including to read law), his move to Missouri was permanent.
 In 1800, he married Christiana McDonald.

 In 1805 Dodge was appointed deputy sheriff, reporting to his father.
 In 1806 Dodge was recruited by Aaron Burr to participate in Burr's spurious attempt at creating a new country in the southwest, an incident known as the Burr conspiracy.
 Dodge and a companion went so far as to report to a concentration point for the affair in New Madrid.
 However, when they learned that Thomas Jefferson had deemed it a treasonous act, they immediately abandoned the effort and returned home.
 Dodge was indicted as a participant in the conspiracy, but the charges were dropped.

 In 1806 Dodge was named lieutenant of the militia.
 In 1813 he was appointed U.S. Marshal, as well as Sheriff of Ste.
 Genevieve County.